Skip to content

 get_inactive_overrides(language) Return inactive translations for preview mode

-get_defaults(key, languages) Get baseline .po file values for display
+get_defaults(key, languages) Get baseline .po file values

 get_hint(key) Get translator comments from .po files